-Applicants to the Bachelor of Science Degree in Computer Science must meet the General Admission Requirements as presented in the Clark Atlanta University Undergraduate Catalog.
+Applicants to the Bachelor of Science Degree in Computer Science must meet the General Admissions Requirements as published in this Catalog.

-The degree requires a minimum of one hundred twenty-three (124) semester hours, including sixty (60) in Computer Science.
+The degree requires a minimum of one hundred twenty-three (125) semester hours, including sixty (60) in Computer Science.
 Three (3) semesters of continuous science classes with laboratory are required either in Biology, Chemistry, or Physics.
 Students must complete all required and cognate courses with minimum final grades of "C" including the Senior Design Project capstone course leading to submission and presentation of an acceptable technical report.

-Plan of Study for Bachelor of Science Degree in Computer Science (124 Credits)
+Plan of Study for Bachelor of Science Degree in Computer Science (125 Credits)